-The District's Board of Directors included the design of a fire training facility as part of its strategic plan and two architectural contracts have been awarded, as described in Note K. Design costs were included as part of construction in progress, which is reported in capital assets on the District's balance sheet.
-If the project is cancelled, the design costs included in construction in process are required to be written-off through expenditures under generally accepted accounting principles.
+Commitments: The District's Board of Directors included the design of a fire training facility as part of its strategic plan and two architectural contracts have been awarded not to exceed limits of \$2 million each for the construction of new facilities and major repairs and remodeling of existing facilities for Department-owned and leased general government buildings and grounds.
+Design costs are included as part of construction in progress, which is reported in capital assets on the District's balance sheet.